Medically reviewed by Kristin Hall, FNP

 Doxycycline can interact with a range of different medications, including prescription and over-the-counter drugs.

-Isotretinoin, the active ingredient in the prescription acne medication Accutane, may interact with doxycycline and increase your risk of experiencing serious side effects.
+Isotretinoin, may interact with doxycycline and increase your risk of experiencing serious side effects.

 Using doxycycline with isotretinoin can increase your risk of developing increased intracranial pressure (ICP), a dangerous condition in which the blood pressure in your brain rises rapidly, causing symptoms such as headache, nausea, vomiting and loss of consciousness.